datasciencedynamics/dusc_nuforc/README.md

 published.
 Both facts bear directly on how the labels in this project should be interpreted, and both are documented in the analysis.

-Basemap layers are separate from the report data and carry their own terms:
+Report locations are city and state strings rather than coordinates.
+Coordinates are derived, not supplied by NUFORC, and are resolved to place centroids from the Census Gazetteer as described under Geocoding.
+Coverage is 84.7% of reports and is stable across submission years.
+Any spatial figure therefore describes a subset of the corpus, and figure captions should state the count rather than implying full coverage.

-Natural Earth is public domain, and Census TIGER/Line files are US Government works in the public domain.
-Neither is redistributed here.
+Basemap and gazetteer layers are separate from the report data and carry their own terms: Natural Earth is public domain, and Census TIGER/Line and Gazetteer files are US Government works in the public domain.
+None is redistributed here.

 ## Authors